-Major Adviser Approval for OCS Applications
+Major Adviser Approval

 Students who wish to participate on an Off-Campus Studies (OCS) Program for credit must first receive approval from their major adviser for their off-campus study plans prior to leaving campus by completing the Whitman Off-Campus Study (OCS) Application.The OCS staff and, in some cases the OCS Committee, reviews OCS Applications to approve or deny a student's request to study off campus for credit.